Dust or Magic Logo

 OVERVIEW

-Dust or Magic is an annual show-and-tell review of the past year in children's technology.
-The demonstration-intensive three day institute is designed for individuals who need to understand the latest children's interactive media products, in the context of known theories of child development and play patterns.
-Because participants stay at the same Inn and come from a variety of perspectives, the event has a retreat feel to it.
-Time is put into the agenda so that there are opportunities to try out the latest products in both formal and informal settings.
-As with previous Dust or Magic Institutes, the agenda is planned around the products, and videos of child testers using key products help ground the discussion.
-Throughout the session, there are presentations by developers, reviewers and researchers on current topics.
+Because participants stay at the same Inn, the event has a retreat-type of feel.
+Time provided to try out the latest products in both formal and informal settings.
+The agenda is planned around the products, and videos of children using products help ground the discussion.
+Throughout the session, there are more formal presentations by developers, reviewers and researchers on current topics.

 Our goals for each participant: